feathersjs/docs/guides/basics/services.md

 ## Customizing a service

 Feathers has two ways for customizing existing database adapter services.
 Either by using hooks, which we will look at [in the next chapter](./hooks.md) or by extending the adapter service class.
-Let's extend our existing `users` service to add a link to the [Gravatar](http://en.gravatar.com/) image associated with the user's email address so we can display a user avatar and then add that data to the database by calling the original (`super.create`) method.
+Let's extend our existing `users` service to add a link to the [Gravatar](http://en.gravatar.com/) image associated with the user's email address so we can display a user avatar.
+We will then then add that data to the database by calling the original (`super.create`) method.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "JavaScript"